Forevermore (David Archuleta album)

 Forevermore is the fourth studio album by American singer David Archuleta.
 The album is composed of covers of Filipino songs and was released on March 26, 2012, exclusively in the Philippines.
 This is Archuleta's first Original Pilipino Music (OPM) album.

+The album was later released worldwide in late 2012.

 Album information

 The album was released on March 26, 2012, under the exclusive licensee and distributor of Sony Music products in the Philippines, Ivory Music and Video.
 International fans are able to purchase the physical album from the official website of Archuleta or download them digitally from MyMusicStore International, a music store website based in the Philippines.
 The album became available on ITunes Stores worldwide on April 18, 2012, but was later removed from the store on April 23, for unknown reasons.

 The album also contains four bonus tracks, including the song "Nandito Ako" from the mini-series of the same name.

 The album received a Gold Record Award.

 An expanded edition of the album came out in November 2012.

 In 2012, Forevermore was certified gold in the Philippines.